pifroggi/vs_grain/README.md

 Originally called "grain_radius_std" in fgrain.

 __*blur_strength*__
-Produces smoother grain.
+Generates smoother grain.
 This is not really a blur, but it has a similar effect.
 Originally called "sigma" in fgrain.

 __*opacity*__
-Opacity of grain.
+Opacity of generated grain.

 ## Overlay Grain Clip
 Set your own grain clip and overlay it on top of your base clip.
 This automatically loops the grain clip, crops it if it is too large and repeats it if it is too small.